FCCC Staff

 Events & Programs Coordinator

-Kimberly WeaverKimberly Weaver has been with the First Coast Cultural Center for one year as part-time Assistant to the President and Executive Director, Donna Guzzo.
+Kimberly WeaverKimberly Sheridan has been with the First Coast Cultural Center since 2021 as a part-time Assistant to the President and Executive Director, Donna Guzzo.
 She works with General Membership, the FCCC Artist Market, exhibits, and administrative related needs.
 When Kimberly is not at the studio or is working remotely, she can be found in Duval and St. Johns County schools as a Kick StART instructor for FCCC.
 Kimberly has long had a passion for art and enjoys teaching art to children in our community.

 Before her time with the Cultural Center, Kimberly graduated from the University of North Florida in 2020 with a Bachelor of Arts degree in Psychology and a Minor in Creative Writing, after which she received teaching experience working at a preschool in Orange Park, FL.
 It is her enjoyment of teaching that first led her to the First Coast Cultural Center where teaching and art could be combined with Kick StART.
 Kimberly enjoys spending free time with her husband (newly married as of October 29th, 2022) and their families, playing board games with friends, caring for her pet quaker parrot, and dabbling in art and music.